MoarVM/MoarVM/README.markdown

 * Runtime loading of code
 * Big integers
 * A range of IO and process support
+* Native calling
 * Basic threads

 ## Contributing

 Contributions by pull request are accepted.
-If you are interested in commit access so you can contribute more easily, drop by the `#moarvm` channel on freenode.org, or email diakopter@gmail.com if you're averse to IRC.
+Commit bits are given to those who contribute quality work.
+If you are interested in contributing, drop by the `#moarvm` channel on freenode.org, or email jnthn@jnthn.net if you're averse to IRC.

 See the LICENSE file in the root directory for information on the license of the source code in the MoarVM repository.